decentraland/js-sdk-toolchain/README.md

 And some internal or maybe useful packages if you're digging deeper into how the Decentraland runtime works:
 * `@dcl/js-runtime`: the `js-runtime` contains the typings for the environment variables available in the sandboxed execution environment for scenes
-* `@dcl/crdt`: a reconciler of state among multiple peers for multiplayer scenes
 * `@dcl/rollup`: configuration for the [rollup](https://rollupjs.org/) bundle and packaging system for javascript projects

 ### Versioning notes